Huntsville Work Injury Lawyer

 - We are happy to help clients obtain the legal information they need to move forward after a work accident by meeting people at home or in hospitals, if necessary.

 - We never charge upfront to represent work injury clients.
 We only charge after we have won the case, and only if we win.

-How Can a Work Injury Lawyer Help You?
+How Can a Work Injury Attorney Help You?

 After a work-related injury in Huntsville, it can seem easy to accept a workers’ compensation settlement and close your case.
 Alabama’s workers’ compensation system does not require you to prove anyone’s fault to obtain a settlement.
 If, however, someone else is responsible for causing your workplace accident, a civil claim against the negligent party could end in much greater compensation for your injury and related losses.

-An attorney can review your work injury case for signs of fault, negligence, recklessness or malice by your employer, a coworker, a product manufacturer or another party.
+An experienced work injury attorney can review your work injury case for signs of fault, negligence, recklessness or malice by your employer, a coworker, a product manufacturer or another party.
 If a lawyer finds proof of negligence, he or she could help you bring a civil lawsuit against the appropriate party in the pursuit of maximum compensation for your damages.
-A civil suit with help from a lawyer could end in greater compensation than accepting an insurance settlement.
+A civil suit with help from a work injury lawyer could end in greater compensation than accepting an insurance settlement.